 Please remember that this itinerary acts as a framework plan.
 It provides guidance as to our intentions but may not be followed religiously.
 This is an adventure and by definition the outcome is uncertain.
 The leadership team will adapt, flex and change the plan depending on the numerous frictions you may encounter along the way.

 No specific previous experience is necessary to join this expedition but team members would benefit from multi-day trekking and camping experience.
 Please do not underestimate the challenge presented by the conditions in the desert.
 When on foot you will need to walk at between 3 and 5 km per hour to keep pace with the camels, and the team will be trekking for 8 hours a day or more.
 Your riding camel will be available whenever you wish to ride but be aware that camel riding is not a passive activity and still requires fitness.

 All our expeditions are achievable by people with an active and healthy lifestyle.
 However, this is an arduous expedition that will test you and at times you may be sore, tired, hot, dusty or hungry!
+The most challenging aspect of this expedition will be the heat – with daytime temperatures of 30 – 45 °C and very little shade during the day.
 You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
 Please ensure that you train for the expedition and arrive fit and ready to go.
 You will be required to be fit enough for the following.

-Terrain: a variety of desert terrain including rocky, sandy and sometimes steep or shifting terrain.
+Terrain: a variety of desert terrain including rocky, uneven, sandy and sometimes steep terrain.

-Climate: very hot and dry, potential sandstorms, cooler nights.
+Climate: very hot and dry (30 – 45°C+ during the day), potential sandstorms, cooler nights.